Taliesin (studio): Life at Taliesin

-Upon moving in with Borthwick in the winter 1911, Wright resumed work on his architectural projects, but he struggled to secure commissions because of the ongoing negative publicity over his affair with Borthwick (whose ex-husband, Edwin Cheney, maintained main custody of their son and daughter).
+Upon moving in with Borthwick in the winter of 1911, Wright resumed work on his architectural projects, but he struggled to secure commissions because of the ongoing negative publicity over his affair with Borthwick (whose ex-husband, Edwin Cheney, maintained primary custody of their son and daughter).
 However, Wright did produce some of his most acclaimed works during this time period, including the Midway Gardens in Chicago and the Avery Coonley Playhouse in Riverside.
 He also indulged his hobby for collecting Japanese art, and quickly became a renowned authority.
 Borthwick translated four works from Swedish difference feminist Ellen Key.

 Wright designed the gardens with the assistance of landscape architect, Jens Jensen.
-This included over a thousand fruit trees and bushes ordered by from in 1912.
+This included over a thousand fruit trees and bushes ordered in 1912.
 Wright requested two hundred and eighty-five apple trees planted, including one hundred McIntosh, fifty Wealthy, fifty Golden Russet, and fifty Fameuse.
 Among the bushes were three hundred gooseberry, two hundred blackberry, and two hundred raspberry.
 The property also grew pears, asparagus, rhubarb, and plums.
 It is unknown exactly how many were planted, because part of the orchard was destroyed during a railroad strike.

 The fruit and vegetable plants were placed along the contour of the estate, which may have been done to mimic the farms he saw while in Italy.
 Wright also dammed a creek on the property to create an artificial lake, which was stocked with fish and aquatic fowl.
 This water garden, probably inspired by the ones he saw in Japan, created a natural gateway to the property.

 In 1912, Wright designed what he called a "tea circle" in the middle of the courtyard, adjacent to the crown of the hill.
 This circle was heavily inspired by Jens Jensen's council circles, but also took influence from Japanese wabi-sabi landscape architecture.
 Unlike Jensen's circles, the rough-cut limestone tea circle was much larger and featured a pool in the center.
 The circle featured a curved stone bench flanked with Chinese jars built during the Ming Dynasty.
 The tea circle had two oak trees: one on the inner edge of the seating areas, and one just outside of the stone seat.
 The remaining oak tree (outside of the stone seat) blew down in a storm in 1998.
 The tea garden also included a large plaster replica of Flower in the Crannied Wall, a statue originally designed by Richard Bock for the Susan Lawrence Dana House, by Wright.
 The statue's namesake poem is inscribed on its rear.